farganod/eks-demo/README.md

 # Demo EKS Stack Deployment EC2 with IRSA

 This code supports a the deployment of EKS Cluster with the potential for multi-tenancy.
 Leveraging `terraform` as the IaC this can be run locally with correct credentials or through a pipeline.
-This stack supports IAM roles for Service Account (IRSA) for the kubernetes app deployment I forked from the demo repo [s3-echoer](https://github.com/mhausenblas/s3-echoer) and modified the yaml template to support the region I was working in.
+This stack supports IAM roles for Service Account (IRSA) for fine grained pod permissions.
+For the kubernetes app deployment I forked from the demo repo [s3-echoer](https://github.com/mhausenblas/s3-echoer) and modified the yaml template to support the region I was working in.
 My forked repo can is [farganod/s3-echoer](https://github.com/farganod/s3-echoer)

 The blog post this stack is used to deploy is [fine grained roles for eks service accounts](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/)